Guide To Emergency Preparedness

 - Other methods (MREs, freeze dried, etc.)

 Mylar bags are probably the best way to store dry foods.
 They're made of polyester film laminated to aluminum foil.
 They protect their contents from air, moisture and light.
 Bags used for food storage are available in various sizes ranging from 1 to 5 gallons.
 The thickness of the bags can vary and is measured in mils.
 The cheapest bags measure about 3 mil, while the average bags are close to 5 mil.
 The highest quality bags are usually about 7 mil thickness.
 The thinner bags should protect their contents for many years, but will be more susceptible to puncture from sharp, rigid contents (e.g. pasta).
 Mylar bags can be sealed with a clothes iron, hair straightener, clam shell sealer or other device.
 When sealing the bag, first remove as much air as possible then use an iron or other device to melt the bag together, being careful not to melt completely through the bag.
 Some bags come with a zip-lock seal which will only keep the contents fresh for a short time.
 These bags should be sealed just like bags without the zip-lock.
 Do not use clear bags or mylar that is not specifically intended for long term food storage.
+For step-by-step instructions please refer to my Guide to Filling Mylar Bags.

 Only foods that are suitable for long term storage should be stored.
 These foods are generally dry with no oils.
 Some of the best foods to store are hard wheat, rolled oats, pasta, white rice, beans (pinto, black, lentils, lima, garbanzo), potato flakes, steel ground yellow cornmeal, sugar, and salt.
 Avoid whole wheat, stone ground cornmeal, brown rice or any foods that have not had their natural oils or germ removed.
 If you store whole grains you'll need to mill your grains into flour.
 Most people seem to really like the "Country Living grain mill".
 If buying bulk grains, beans, etc. from a farm or factory, be sure the food does not contain chemicals and is safe for human consumption.
 After a few years you may want to begin rotating your stored foods to ensure they get used before going bad.
 Rotate your food storage using the "first in, first out" process.
 Some beans are poisonous if not cooked properly (especially kidney beans).
 The poisonous compounds can be deactivated by boiling beans for ten minutes.
 Cooking at lower temperatures (in slow cookers and crock pots) can increase the amount of poisonous compounds.